AdaptivMCP/AdaptivMCP/docs/human/ARCHITECTURE_AND_SAFETY.md

 - `list_all_actions`, which returns every registered tool (including those from `extra_tools.py`).
 - `list_write_tools`, which summarizes write-capable tools for controller prompts and safety docs.

 In addition to the raw tool list, the server exposes a best-effort JSON schema for each tool's arguments when possible.
 When an MCP tool exports an explicit input schema, that schema is returned as-is.
-When no schema is available, the server synthesizes a minimal `{type: "object", properties: {}}` schema so controllers can still treat the presence of `input_schema` as a stable contract instead of a sometimes-`null` field.
+When no schema is available, the server synthesizes a minimal `{type: 'object', properties: {}}` schema so controllers can still treat the presence of `input_schema` as a stable contract instead of a sometimes-`null` field.

-Controllers and assistants are expected to call `describe_tool` and `validate_tool_args` against these schemas before invoking unfamiliar or write-tagged tools.
+Controllers and assistants can call `describe_tool` and, where it provides additional value, `validate_tool_args` against these schemas before invoking unfamiliar or write-tagged tools.
 For certain helpers (for example `compare_refs`), the server provides a hand-authored JSON schema so validation can enforce required fields even when the upstream MCP layer has no schema configured.
 ---

 ## 3. Write safety model